 The urban comprehensive management services offered by the Group encompass not only waste and environmental hygiene but also smart parking services.
-By developing and utilising artificial intelligence technology, we endeavour to deliver a smart parking solution to enhance the quality of life of the city.
+By developing and utilising AI technology, we endeavour to deliver a smart parking solution to enhance the quality of life of the city.

-Through the integration of Artificial Intelligence of Things (AloT), the internet, and other advanced technologies, we efficiently manage parking spaces that result in increased driver efficiency in locating a parking space, which in turn saved fuels and carbon emission, increased operational efficiency while minimised errors, and an enhanced urban management.
+Through the integration of Artificial Intelligence of Things (AloT), the internet, and other advanced technologies, we efficiently manage parking spaces that result in increased driver efficiency in locating a parking space, which in turn saved fuels and carbon emission, increased operational efficiency while minimising errors, and strengthened urban management.

-Canvest SciWin provided urban smart parking solutions to over 47,000 parking spaces across seven provinces, yielding both economic and social benefits.
+Canvest SciWin provided urban smart parking solutions to over 11,000 parking spaces across 3 provinces, yielding both economic and social benefits.